DataWithRishabhShukla/Python-DSA-Playground/Module-10-Linked List/SLL Notes.md

 #### Singly Linked List
 - We need to give curr != None only when we in case of searching and printing the elements.
+- In the other cased we need not traverse till the last element .
+-

 ```python
 def print_list(head):